ananya-cs12/Python-projects/Random Quote Generator/README.md

 -  Displays random quotes every time you run it
 -  Add your own favorite quotes
 -  Saves and loads quotes from a `quotes.txt` file
--  Keeps the experience fresh with Gen-Z energy & classic motivation
+-  Keeps the experience motivating

 ---